 Visiting Maldives in January

-January is one of the very best months to visit the Maldives, but usually the hotel prices will be at their highest too.
+January is one of the very best months to visit the Maldives, but the hotel prices will usually be highest.

 Visiting Maldives in February